ionos-cloud/terraform-provider-ionoscloud/README.md

 Set env variable IONOS_PINNED_CERT=<insert_sha256_public_fingerprint_here>

-You can get the sha256 fingerprint most easily form the browser by inspecting the certificate.
+You can get the sha256 fingerprint most easily from the browser by inspecting the certificate.